PlaceholderAPI/PlaceholderAPI/README.md

 ### Fetch Changes from Upstream
 This is only required when you already had a fork and didn't update it for some time.

-While you're on the `wiki` branch, click the `Fetch upstream` text located right below the green `Code` button.
+While you're on the `wiki` branch, click the `Sync Fork` text located right below the green `Code` button.
 Depending on the status of your branch can the prompt show different outcomes:

 - `This branch is not behind the upstream PlaceholderAPI:wiki`